PeaceFounder/PeaceFounder.github.io/index.md

 ------------------

-  * Essential resources for zero-knowledge proofs
+Essential resources for zero-knowledge proofs:

-    * The first paper showing logarithm equality
-    * Vitaek blog post
+{{cite brickell1993 buterin2022}}

-  * Recomputing public keys for shifted generators and their variations have already been proposed together with voting systems but seems to have been sidelined
+Recomputing public keys for shifted generators and their variations have already been proposed together with voting systems but seems to have been sidelined:

-    * DSA1
-    * DSA2
-    * CryptoSanta
+{{cite ryan2016 haenni2011 neff2001}}

-  * For WikstromTeralius variant of shuffle, check out
+For WikstromTeralius variant of shuffle, check out:

-    * verificatum.org
-    * Haeinis pseudocode
-    * Verifier specification
+{{cite wikstrom2005 wikstrom2009 terelius2010 brenner2017 wikstrom2011}}

 # Vision